The Mars Volta Set Up a Fun Scavenger Hunt for Fans In El Paso - NewsBreak

 Cool Rock Climbing Spot In West El Paso’s Close to Opening Day

 There are some movies you see that will tempt you to try something new.
-One of those things you might be interested in is rock climbing, which can be intense.
-Luckily, if you would first like to train yourself to rock climb, there are places you can do so in El Paso.
+If not that, try and train harder to be better at it.
+One of those things happens to be rock climbing which is intense.
+Luckily, if you would first like to train yourself to rock climb there are places you can.

 Meet the 2 El Pasoans Who Made It Onto ABC’s American Bandstand